pg-nano/pg-nano/readme.md

 - [x] Identity columns
 - [x] Indexes
 - [x] Procedures
+- [x] Sequences
 - [x] Single row mode
 - [x] Tables
 - [x] Triggers
 - [x] Views

 Since pg-nano uses [libpg_query](https://github.com/pganalyze/libpg_query) to parse your SQL, we're able to support features before pg-schema-diff does.
 This is how we support composite types and views, for example.
 This also allows pg-nano to build a dependency graph to ensure database objects are created in the correct order.

+### Roadmap

+I'm an independent developer without big sponsors, so I only develop what I need (or sometimes want).
+I keep track of cool ideas in the issues, but I don't promise that I'll develop them.
+Collaboration is welcome if you'd like to contribute!

 ## Installation